BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Data-Efficient System Discovery with Active Learning

-We evaluate the LAPD framework on the Lotka-Volterra system, following the procedure outlined in Algorithm \ref{al:activelearning}.
-The data pool for this experiment, denoted as $\mathcal{D}$, consists of $N=10,000$ points sampled from the states generated in the 50,000 time steps.
-The data simulating procedure is the same as before, except for $50,000$ time steps of states are collected, with $\Delta t=5\cdot 10^{-3}$.
-Furthermore, 5\% noise is also injected during experiments.
+We evaluate the BLADE framework with AL on the Lotka-Volterra system, following the procedure outlined in Algorithm \ref{al:activelearning}.
+The pool of potential design points for this experiment, denoted $\mathcal{D}$, consists of $N=10,000$ points randomly sampled from the states generated in the 50,000 time steps.
+The data simulation procedure is the same as in Section \ref{lotka_volterra}, except that $50,000$ time steps of states are collected, with $\Delta t=5\cdot 10^{-4}$.
+Furthermore, 5\% additive noise is injected during experiments.
 With $\mathcal{D}$ being randomly sampled from the simulated data, it can be viewed as an irregularly sampled data set.
 In this synthetic experiment setting, the acquisition of the time derivative is carried out using the original regularly sampled data.
-However, in realistic conditions, the acquisition of the response variable (the time derivative) is computationally expensive.
+However, in realistic conditions, the acquisition of the response variable (the time derivative) is computationally expensive due to the irregularity of the available data.
 Here $\lambda=0,\alpha=0.5$ are adopted.